1. Trade Secret Litigation in New York | Early Case Assessment and Crisis Response

 The court acknowledged the strength of these arguments during discussions.

-3. Trade Secret Litigation in New York | Negotiated Dismissal Before TRO Hearing
+3. Trade Secret Litigation in New York | Negotiated Dismissal before Tro Hearing

 Protecting Client Operations and Reputation